aseprite/api/api/rectangle.md

 # Rectangle

-If a function receives a rectangle as an argument it could be several
+If a function receives a rectangle as an argument, it can be one of several
 things:

 1. You can specify the parameters `x, y, width, height` directly as